La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **ju'i la .alis.**
 > _Hey, Alice!.._

-In this dialogue, the most important verbs for human senses were used.
-In the following sections we shall explain their place structures, along with additional verbs and examples.
+In this dialogue, the most important concepts for human senses were touched.
+In the following sections we shall explain their place structures, along with additional relations and examples.

 #### Vision